pandas-dev/pandas/doc/source/getting_started/intro_tutorials/03_subset_data.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-Further details about indexing is provided in :ref:`indexing`
+A full overview about indexing is provided in the user guide pages on :ref:`indexing and selecting data <indexing>`.

 .. raw:: html